acquiringlabs/acquiring/docs/architecture/decisions/0015-the-elements-of-acquiring-architecture.md

 Everything that happens in acquiring is recorded.
 For example, a PaymentMethod is associated with the following wide events:
-- `PaymentOperation`s record the history of a `PaymentMethod` throughout the operation types.
+- `OperationEvent`s record the history of a `PaymentMethod` throughout the operation types.
 - `BlockEvent`s record the history of a `PaymentMethod` during the execution of every `Block`'s `run` method.
 - `Transaction`s record the interaction with third party providers.